 The Prize is presented each October on or around UN World Food Day (October 16) in a pomp-filled ceremony in the magnificent Iowa State Capitol in Des Moines.
 In addition to the cash award, the Laureate receives a sculpture designed by the noted artist and designer, Saul Bass.

 The World Food Prize has become a week-long set of events drawing over 1,000 participants from over 50 countries.
 In addition to the Laureate Award Ceremony, the World Food Prize series of events include the: Borlaug Dialogue International Symposium; Global Youth Institute for high school students; Iowa Hunger Summit; Laureate Lecture Series; and presentation of the Dr. Norman Borlaug Award for Field Research and Application, endowed by the Rockefeller Foundation.

 The World Food Prize was initially sponsored by businessman and philanthropist John Ruan Sr. with support from the Governor and State Legislature of Iowa.
 Mr. Ruan stepped forward to endow The Prize and relocate it to Des Moines in 1990 when its first sponsor withdrew.
 Without Mr. Ruan's generosity, the Prize and Dr. Borlaug's vision could not have continued.
 Today, there are over 80 companies, foundations and individuals who are donors to the Foundation.
 In 2001 John Ruan's son, John Ruan III, succeeded his father as chairman of the World Food Prize.
-The Foundation's president is Ambassador Kenneth M. Quinn.
+The Foundation's president is Barbara Stinson.
 A distinguished international Council of Advisors provides guidance and support.